technikks/READMEGenerator/sampleREADME.md

-# Sameple README
+# Sample README
 ## Description
- This sample is to show user the final product.
+ This sample is to show the user the final product the application can generate.
 ## Table of Contents
  *[Installations](#installations)